 Even worse, this log file was routinely transferred to computers syncing to the device.
-If you older computer containing this file is taken in a raid or if you are ever arrested with an iPhone of that era, the cops could get a record of ALL your movements while carrying it.
+If you older computer containing this file is taken in a raid or if you are ever arrested with any iPhone of any era with “significant locations” or any of its predecessors enabled, the cops could get a record of ALL your movements while carrying it.
 The report is out on cnet, so presumably the “computer crime” cops also know about it.
 Don’t be surprised if someone taking money from the cops was the source of this code, for that matter.

 Even the feds were furious with Apple, and Congressman Ed Markey demanded answers from Apple’s CEO about this user tracking, which of course Apple never told users would happen.